ANSSI-FR/MLA/doc/src/CRYPTO.md

 # Cryptography in MLA

-MLA uses cryptographic primitives essentially for the purpose of the Encrytion and Signature layers.
+MLA uses cryptographic primitives essentially for the purpose of the Encryption and Signature layers.

 This document introduces the primitives used, arguments for the choice made and some security considerations.